 The Child Care and Early Education Network established this award in 2003 in memory of Janet George, a leader in Iowa’s Child Care Resource and Referral System since the 1980's.
 This award seeks to recognize those who have a passionate commitment to young children, child care and Iowa CCR&R. Recipients of the Janet George Award mentor through example, have a commitment to providing the highest level of quality service and treat every parent and provider with the utmost importance.

-2008 - Carol Jensen, Region 3 Parent Specialist
+2008 - Carol Jensen, CCR&R of SW Iowa, Parent Specialist

 2015 - Julie Ingersoll, Department of Human Services

-2017 - Sarah Boleyn, Region 2 Child Care Consultant Supervisor
+2017 - Sarah Boleyn, CCR&R of NE Iowa, Child Care Consultant Supervisor